A Functional-Reactive UI library for the Rx.Observable Universe

 bun test

-There are discussions going on around making HTML and/or the DOM natively support Observables at WHATWG DOM/544 and the more recent Observable DOM.
+There are discussions going on around making HTML and/or the DOM natively support Observables at WHATWG DOM/544 and the more recent WICG Observable.

-Rimmel is closely following these initiatives and aims to align with them as they develop.
+Rimmel follows and aims to align with these initiatives as they develop.